OluwadareLab/TADMaster/README.md

-# TADMaster: A Comprehensive Web-based Tool For Analysis of Topologically Associated Domains
+# TADMaster: A Comprehensive Web-based Tool for the Analysis of Topologically Associated Domains

 #### OluwadareLab, University of Colorado, Colorado Springs
 ___________________